Parsa-Rajabi/cpsc-2350/about/syllabus.md

 **{{ MEETING_TIMES }}**

 **Mode of Delivery/Location:**
-As [Langara's course schedule](http://swing.langara.bc.ca/prod/hzgkfcls.P_GetCrseBySubj?term=202210&subj=CPSC), this course is split into 2 lectures:
+As [Langara's course schedule](https://swing.langara.bc.ca/prod/hzgkfcls.P_GetCrseBySubj?term=202410&subj=CPSC), this course is split into 2 lectures and a lab:
-- 2 hour hybrid lecture in A274/Zoom
+- 2 hour lecture in A274, Saturdays 1:30pm - 3:20pm PST
-- 2 hour online (asynchronous)
+- 2 hour online (asynchronous), No specific time
-- 2 hour hybrid lab section in A275/Zoom
+- 2 hour lab section in A275, Saturdays 3:30pm - 5:20pm PST

-(Visit Brightspace for Zoom link)

 ---
 ## Course Instructor